WildCodeSchool/workshop-jwt/README.md

 }
 ```

-> Be careful, the module has to be installed in the backend!
+> Be careful, the module has to be installed in the backend folder

-> Remember to import the module at the top of your file!
+> Remember to import the module at the top of your file

 ### Solution